pmansour/interview-guidance/README.md

 **Don't**:
 - Spend too much time over-optimizing unnecessary details.

-    Get most of your solution working first before you start optimizing small things.
+    Instead, you should get most of your solution working first before you start optimizing small things.

 ## 5. Test your code
 *[Timebox to ~10 min]*

 Once you've implemented your solution, take the time to look for any obvious bugs or mistakes, then start to run through the test cases you've written down from step #1.
-Be detail-oriented with at least your first test case, and avoid skimming large parts whose answer you think you know.
+Be detail-oriented at least when running your first test case, and avoid skimming large parts whose answer you think you know.
+After that, you can go faster if needed.

 **Do**:
 - Keep track of variables and their values over time.
 Consider adding comments at the end of the line with the variable's current value, or a table with each variable's value over time.
-- Be detail-oriented while executing the code.
+- Be detail-oriented while executing the code (at least int the first test-case).
 - Take special note of edge cases (e.g. the first or last iteration of a loop).

 **Don't**: